OPENDAP/pydmr/README.md

 # PyDMR
-PyDMR is a set of utilities to test the idea of a DMR++ invariant and ways that might be used in a DMR++ caching scheme.
+PyDMR is a set of utilities that implement a regression testing framework for OPeNDAP data held in the NASA Earthdata Cloud system.
+It also can be used to test the idea of a DMR++ invariant and ways that might be used in a DMR++ caching scheme.

 ## What's here
 This repository holds code for a testing framework for Hyrax in NGAP and for